s3krit/blog.narrowboat.life/_posts/2022-12-30-diy-double-glazing.md

 Now comes the scary bit!
 Grab the corner of the acrylic and bend!
 If you've scored it deep enough, eventually it will break and _mostly_ follow the scoring.
 Mine never followed it exactly, but would never go deeper than the score.
-In order to remove the remaining excess acrylic up to the score, grab your pliars.
+In order to remove the remaining excess acrylic up to the score, grab your pliers.
 Position them as close as you can to the score, as pictured, and bend away from the score (in my case, down to the carpet).
 The acrylic should snap off and again, follow the score.
 This isn't absolutely perfect and requires a little